CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 ```

 === "Puhti"
-    An example of a `batch.sh` Puhti batch script.
+    An example of a `batch.sh` batch script.

     ```bash
     #!/bin/bash